rclone/rclone/docs/content/azureblob.md

 #### --azureblob-account

-Storage Account Name.
+Azure Storage Account Name.

+Set this to the Azure Storage Account Name in use.

-Leave blank to use SAS URL.
+Leave blank to use SAS URL or Emulator, otherwise it needs to be set.

+If this is blank and if env_auth is set it will be read from the environment variable `AZURE_STORAGE_ACCOUNT_NAME` if possible.

 Properties: